-Huge thanks to Kathy Dia for directing the Concord volunteers for several years and going where others fear to tread; I write this because Kathy has retired from leadership and I think Peter Alden is leading a search party to locate a Concord volunteers coordinator.
+Huge thanks to Kathy Dia for directing the Concord volunteers for several years and going where others fear to tread; I write this because Kathy has retired from leadership.
 Concord has about seventy participants so this is a job.

 All volunteers censusing in the National Wildlife Refuge properties must alert their town leaders ten days before count day.
 We need only your names and name of the Refuge.
 We are under the strict guidance of a Federal Special Use Permit.
 (Hey, I don’t make the rules.)
 Also, HQ would like to archive your checklists; please sequester your Refuge field lists and submit them to the compiler or your town leader.

 eBirders!
 Remember to record your car miles and time spent in car for both daylight counting and owling. eBirding is a great way to do the count but it will not record your car miles and times unless you create separate checklists while birding IN your car.